Track and Trace for Governments

 Private

-- Lack of standardised protocols and consistent enforcement
+- Lack of standardized protocols and consistent enforcement.

-- Unequal access, may favour larger companies with greater resources
+- Unequal access, may favor larger companies with greater resources.

 Public-Private